DjangoGirls/tutorial/en/intro_to_command_line/README.md

 Each command will be prepended by this sign and one space, but you don't have to type it.
 Your computer will do it for you :)

-> Just a small note: in your case there maybe something like `C:\Users\ola>` or `Olas-MacBook-Air:~ ola$` before the prompt sign and that's 100% correct.
+> Just a small note: in your case there may be something like `C:\Users\ola>` or `Olas-MacBook-Air:~ ola$` before the prompt sign and that's 100% correct.
 In this tutorial we will just simplify it to the bare minimum.

 ## Your first command (YAY!)